lucidlemon/paradeiser/README.md

 ## Changelog

 ### v 0.1.0
-Paradeiser is now visible on Desktop systems aswell, if you want to supress this behaviour, just set the `$paradeiser-mobile-only` variable to false while importing the paradeiser_variables.
+Paradeiser is now visible on Desktop systems aswell, if you want to supress this behaviour, just set the `$paradeiser-mobile-only` variable to true while importing the paradeiser_variables.